Wonderwall: The Mike Flowers Pops version

-British band the Mike Flowers Pops released an easy listening version that reached No. 2 on the UK Singles Chart—just as the Oasis original had done two months earlier—during Christmas 1995.
-On New Year's Day 1996, it earned a Silver certification from the British Phonographic Industry for sales greater than 200,000 copies.
-This cover also peaked within the top ten on the charts of Denmark, Ireland and Sweden.
+British band the Mike Flowers Pops released an easy listening version of "Wonderwall" that reached No. 2 on the UK Singles Chart—just as the Oasis original had done two months earlier—during Christmas 1995.
+On New Year's Day 1996, it earned a silver certification from the British Phonographic Industry (BPI) for shipments exceeding 200,000 copies.
+This cover also peaked within the top 10 of the charts in Denmark, Ireland and Sweden.

 Noel Gallagher mentioned that when BBC Radio 1 premiered the song, they jokingly claimed that they had found "the original version of Wonderwall".
 Gallagher, who had been in America at the time, was surprised to be asked by one of his record company's executives if he had actually written the song.

-The Mike Flowers Pops cover was used in the 1997 film The Jackal, and also in the 1999 film Superstar.